PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/04-Homework/__docs/docs.md

 PrairieLearn supports the development of **question generators**, defined by a set of html and python code that generate different **question variants** based on randomized parameters.
 A homework is defined by a collection of question generators.

-### Drilling basic skills using unlimited variants with single attempt
+### Drilling for mastery: unlimited variants with single attempt

 In this configuration, the question generator creates unlimited question variants, each one with a single attempt.
 Once students submit an answer to a question, they receive immediate feedback, indicating if the question was correct, partially correct, or incorrect.
 The feedback may also include more detailed explanation.
 No matter if a submission is correct or not, students have the ability to generate another question variant with a single attempt.
 Moreover, students are not penalized when submitting an incorrect attempt.